Diploma in Music Performance - Victoria Conservatory of Music

 The Victoria Conservatory of Music supports your talent and financial investment.
 This year, we provided over $65,000 in entrance and continuing scholarships for students enrolled specifically in the Performance Diploma program, as well as over $100,000 in general scholarships.
 Diploma students also have access to Camosun College’s scholarship and bursary program.

 Additionally, there are many financial resources to access while you are at Camosun College to help with your education and living costs.
-Apply for scholarships and awards that are specifically given to program students, as well as awards specific to the School of Arts and Science.
+Apply for financial aid and awards that are specifically given to program students, as well as awards specific to the School of Arts and Science.

 Location